doronz88/pymobiledevice3/README.md

   webinspector     webinspector options
 ```

+## Python API

-Or import the modules and use the API yourself:
+You could also import the modules and use the API yourself:

 ```python
 from pymobiledevice3.lockdown import create_using_usbmux